Hollywood Boulevard Commercial and Entertainment District: Golden Age

 The 1920s also saw the emergence of Hollywood's third major commercial center at Hollywood and Vine.
-Commercial development of this intersection began in 1923, when the Taft Building replaced Hollywood Memorial Church and became the first high-rise office building in Los Angeles, one that housed offices for the Academy of Motion Picture Arts and Sciences as well as every movie studio in the city.
+Commercial development of this intersection began in 1923, when Taft Building replaced Hollywood Memorial Church and became the first high-rise office building in Los Angeles, one that housed offices for the Academy of Motion Picture Arts and Sciences as well as every movie studio in the city.
 Plaza Hotel (1924), Dyas Building (1928), and Equitable Building (1929) rose soon after, as did this intersection's movie palace, Pantages Theater (1930), and playhouses, Vine Street Theater (1927) and Palace Theatre (1927).
-Notable dining/drinking establishments that opened in this area include Hollywood Brown Derby (1929) and Frolic Room (1930), and Satyr Book Shop (1926) opened here as well.
+Notable food and drink establishments that opened in this area include Hollywood Brown Derby (1929) and Frolic Room (1930), and Satyr Book Shop (1926) opened here as well.

 Additional notable buildings that went up in the district in the 1920s include Hollywood Professional (1924), Hollywood Studio (1927), Security Trust (1928), J. J. Newberry (1928), Cherokee (1929), and Shane (1930).
 This decade saw so much development that Hollywood's three commercial centers merged into one, resulting in a pedestrian-oriented neighborhood that featured architectural monuments separated by smaller scaled commercial buildings.

 Hollywood's investors were hit hard by the stock market crash of 1929, causing many retail operations to go out of business.
 Additionally, several plans for future developments were abandoned.
 However, the film industry continued to attract tourists and aspiring actors, and the 1930s saw S. Charles Lee restyle much of Hollywood, as well as new constructions that included Julian Medical (1934), considered a Streamline Moderne masterpiece, and Max Factor Salon (1931), whose Hollywood Regency design was emblematic of the theatrical style Hollywood was known for.
-Additionally, the 875-seat Vogue Theatre and 675-seat Admiral Theatre opened in 1935 and 1940, and three of Hollywood's most notable bookshops, Stanley Rose, Pickwick, and Larry Edmunds, opened in the 1930s, as did Radio City, located just outside the district at Vine Street and Sunset Boulevard.
+Several notable businesses opened in the district in the 1930s, including Seven Seas (mid-1930s) and two of Hollywood's most notable bookshops: Stanley Rose (c.
+1931) and Pickwick (1938).
+Additionally, the 875-seat Vogue Theatre (1935) and 675-seat Admiral Theatre (1940) opened during this time, as did Radio City, located just outside the district at Vine Street and Sunset Boulevard.